 Full Walk Details

 A one way walk.
-Take the regular Hopper Bus to Buttermere and return via the long wide ridge of Ard Crags.
+Take the reliable Hopper Bus from Keswick to Buttermere and return via the long wide ridge of Ard Crags.
 The views over Newlands are special.
+A low level walk through the passes of Newlands is another option.

 Glenridding and Patterdale are the base for the most popular Lakeland walk, the climb of Helvellyn.
 If the crowds are not on Helvellyn they are down on the waterside of Ullswater.

 A 2,000+ foot mountain overlooking the car park at Glenridding.
-A steep climb to the wide ridge with great views down Ullswater and on to the Helvellyn ridge.
+A steep climb to the wide ridge with great views down Ullswater.
+Then take the quiet undulating ridge with unusual views towards Helvellyn.

-The steamer leaves Patterdale and crosses the lake to the quiet shoreline near Howtown (difficult to drive to).
-From Howtown the 8 mile walk follows the shoreline closely.
+Theregular Ullswater steamer leaves Patterdale and crosses the lake to the quiet shoreline near Howtown (a long drive).
+From Howtown the 8 mile walk back to Patterdale follows the shoreline closely.

 The very busy town of Ambleside is often packed with those not walking far (if at all).
-Those who do walk tend to head for the lake or nearby Wansfell.
+Those who do walk tend to head for the Windermere of Rydal Water, possibly venturing on to the slopes of Wansfell.

 This was a real find just to the west of the large park in Ambleside.
-It is a short climb and covered in bracken, hidden knolls and a couple of tarns.
+It is a short, straightforward climb and covered in bracken, hidden knolls and a couple of tarns.
 Extend the walk by visiting Loughrigg Tarn.

-A much longer walk than Lily Tarn starts on the busy Fairfield Round.
+A much longer walk than a visit to Lily Tarn starts on the busy Fairfield Round.
 However the second section crosses some remote country to the lovely top and ridge of Red Screes.
+Here it is peaceful.

 Gingerbread, Wordsworth and a delectable lake are the main attractions of Grasmere.
-The walks up Eedale and on to the Lion and the Lamb are both very popular.
+The walks up Easedale and on to the Lion and the Lamb are both very popular.

 Never heard of it?
-Well Silver How is a knobbly hill to the west of Grasmere, typically Lakeland.
-There are views up Langdale as well as across Grasmere to the eastern fells.
+Well Silver How is an undulating fell to the west of Grasmere, typically Lakeland with many knolls and hidden hollows.
+The views up Langdale are excellent as well as across Grasmere towards the Eastern fells.

-If Seat Sandal was not a Wainwright it would be ignored.
-It is hidden between the Fairfield Horseshoe and the main ridge to Helvellyn.
+If Seat Sandal was not a Wainwright even less people would visit it.
+It is hidden between the Fairfield Horseshoe and the main ridge to Helvellyn with low cols separating the fell.
 Grisedale Tarn is included for a lovely circuit.

 Windermere and Bowness are the most places in the Lake District.
 It is not where walkers tend to base themselves, except those heading to the shores of the lake or as a base to drive to the more remote places.